Aliases for KDM6B Gene

 GeneCards Summary for KDM6B Gene

 KDM6B (Lysine Demethylase 6B) is a Protein Coding gene.
-Among its related pathways are Cellular Senescence and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include sequence-specific DNA binding and dioxygenase activity.
+Diseases associated with KDM6B include Neurodevelopmental Disorder With Coarse Facies And Mild Distal Skeletal Abnormalities and Autism Spectrum Disorder.
+Among its related pathways are Chromatin organization and Chromatin Regulation / Acetylation.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and dioxygenase activity.
 An important paralog of this gene is KDM6A.

 Histone demethylases (KDMs) are a family of enzymes that catalyze the removal of methyl groups from lysine and arginine residues on histone tails.
 They reverse the methylation of lysine and arginine residues that is catalyzed by histone methyltransferases.